Croatia Digital Nomad Visa: requirements & how to apply 2026

 Tax: the 0% headline, with caveats

 Croatia exempts a registered digital nomad’s foreign-source income from Croatian income tax (Income Tax Act, Art.
 9).
-That is the real advantage over many EU countries.
+That’s the real advantage over many EU countries.

-Two caveats worth checking with the Tax Administration before you rely on them: the exemption is generally understood to cover active (work) income, while passive income — dividends, rent, capital gains — is taxed normally; and there are reports that it does not apply to EU/EEA/Swiss nationals or to income paid by Croatian residents.
-The 183-day tax-residency rule also interacts with this.
-Get specifics from porezna-uprava.gov.hr.
+Two caveats worth checking with the Tax Administration before you rely on them: the exemption is generally understood to cover active (work) income, while passive income - dividends, rent, capital gains - is taxed normally; and there are reports that it does not apply to EU/EEA/Swiss nationals or to income paid by Croatian residents.
+Spending more than 183 days in Croatia also generally makes you tax-resident, which interacts with this exemption and with your home country’s rules, so the real picture is narrower than the “0% tax” headline suggests.
+Get specifics from porezna-uprava.gov.hr before you rely on it.

 How to apply